-Sex In Space Not Kinky Preoccupation – Odd Data Found In Serious Studies
+Sex In Space Not Kinky Preoccupation: Odd Data Found In Serious Studies

 — THOMASNET (@THOMASNET) March 11, 2017

-The Earth’s atmosphere and magnetic field protects humans from 99 percent of the subatomic particles of radiation that move very fast through space.
-Once out of the atmosphere, there’s nothing between that radiation and the astronauts besides their vessel.
-The protection from Earth’s magnetic field does reach beyond the atmosphere, but the further from Earth one travels the less protection they have.
+The Earth’s atmosphere and magnetic field protect humans from 99 percent of the subatomic particles of radiation that move very fast through space.
+Once out of the atmosphere, however, there’s nothing between that radiation and the astronauts besides their vessel.
+The protection from Earth’s magnetic field does reach beyond the atmosphere, but the further from Earth one travels, the less protection they have.

 According to Earth to Mars, “Those particles can slam into DNA like a bowling ball laying down a sweet split.
 The damage they leave behind can alter genetic instructions, setting up a path that leads to cancer, genetic mutations that can be passed down to children, and other problems.”

-It has been known for a long time that radiation plays havoc with the organs that are vital in reproduction.
-Then there is the micro-gravity of space that also causes astronauts to lose muscle mass as they float around in space.
+It has been known for a long time that radiation wreaks havoc on the organs that are vital in reproduction.
+Then there is the microgravity of space that causes astronauts to lose muscle mass as they float around in space.
 This micro-gravity appears to “alter biology,” according to scientists.

-Earth to Mars cites that over the course of 50 years – “All told, at least five species — from amoebas to rats — have gone through the, er, act of reproduction while in orbit.
+Earth to Mars cites that over the course of 50 years, “[a]ll told, at least five species — from amoebas to rats — have gone through the, er, act of reproduction while in orbit.
 Other species have spent part of their gestation in space or donated their space-altered sperm and eggs to science.”

 LIVE NOW: Listen to a media call about new science headed to @Space_Station on @OrbitalATK’s March 19 cargo launch: https://t.co/zq2jiFidrK pic.twitter.com/ZofVgXHM44